snejokeee/amqpex/README.md

 ### Adding the Dependency

-The library will be available through Maven Central once published.
-(Publication process coming soon)
+The library is currently available as a local build.
+Publication to Maven Central is planned for the next release.

 ### Basic Configuration